You may already know what the catch is with spot instances. The cloud provider can pull the plug at any time with as little as 30-second notice.

 And you can replace that on-demand instance with a Spot Instance a couple of hours later when the market pressures are alleviated.

 By not locking yourself up in a reserved plan, you get a lot of flexibility and avoid getting locked in with your vendor (or even a specific instance type).
-That’s why using Spot Instances is a good idea.
+That’s why using spot instances is a good idea.
+Take a look here: How to find out exactly how much you can save with spot instances

 The good news is that most services are stateless in modern architectures.
 K8s was designed for stateless architectures.